papadanku/papadanku.github.io/doc/source/blog/gpu/edges.rst

 What is the Sobel Filter?
 -------------------------

 The Sobel filter is a discrete differentiation operator that computes an approximation of the gradient of the image intensity function.
 At each pixel in the image, the result of the Sobel operator is the corresponding gradient vector or its magnitude.
 The operator is based on two 3x3 convolution kernels.
-One kernel is used to find the horizontal gradient :math:`I_x` and the other to find the vertical gradient :math:`I_y`.
+One kernel is used to find the horizontal gradient :math:`G_x` and the other to find the vertical gradient :math:`G_y`.

 For a pixel at coordinates :math:`(i,j)`, the horizontal and vertical gradients are calculated as follows:

 .. math::

-   I_x(i,j) = \begin{bmatrix}
+   G_x(i,j) = \begin{bmatrix}
    -1 & 0 & +1 \\
    -2 & 0 & +2 \\
    -1 & 0 & +1 \\